 George Gershwin’s 1935 opera Porgy and Bess is set in a Gullah neighborhood in Charleston called Catfish Row.
 To research the music and customs of the Gullah people, Gershwin, a Russian Jewish immigrant, traveled to the Sea Islands to observe the traditions of ring shouting and polyrhythmic clapping (legend has it that he was the only white man ever seen in a Gullah church who was able to duplicate Gullah clapping and stomping rhythms).

 A scene from a rehearsal for the Metropolitan Opera’s current production of Porgy:

 The Society for the Preservation of Spirituals is a group of white amateur folklorists who have tried to keep the traditions of the ring shout and other Gullah musical forms alive.

-One of your first two reading assignments, “Race and the Embodiment of Culture” by John Szwed, was published in the journal Ethnicity in 1975.
-Szwed makes reference to many music and dance forms, as well as visual imagery, across times and cultures.
-This post is a compendium of the the forms he mentions.
+One of your first reading assignments, “Race and the Embodiment of Culture” by John Szwed, was published in the journal Ethnicity in 1975.
+Szwed makes reference to many music and dance forms, as well as visual imagery, across times, places, and cultures.
+This post is a compendium of the forms he mentions.